JulioJu/aspnetScholarProject/README.md

   (compatible with Linux).
   On Linux, if the software have not API, we could use `xdotool` to automate the process :-).

+* No JavaScript is used in this project, as it's a c# project.
+Therefore, even javascript automatically scaffolded was deleted.
+All checks are Server Side.

 # How to for Linux users
 * Create new project: